 The cult’s power was its pervasiveness within Indian society.
 In an era where strict caste divisions dominated every aspect of life, Thuggee was unique for transcending all such social barriers.
 Anyone from a farmer to an aristocrat could be a Thug.
 However, they were the prototypical in-group, closed to outsiders.
 Like the Frankists cult there was inbreeding.

-They seemed to enjoy a level of protection similar to modern-day Shadow Government-Crime Syndicate types.
 They clearly had the country living in fear, and a strange ambivalence toward the cult existed — mostly out of fear or superstition of crossing them and the vengeful goddess Kali.
 The rich and powerful had some vested interest in Thug activity in terms of payoffs from the looting of victims and bribes.
+The Crime Syndicate elites also benefited from the psychological fear at loose in the land.
 For the public, a see-no-evil, hear-no-evil, fear-no-evil cognitive dissonance attitude prevailed, which allowed this death cult to gain a foothold.
 It was as if the Thugs had managed to keep the country traumatized.

 When they were executed for crimes, they showed no trace of emotion, often requesting to be allowed to place the noose around his own neck.

 Finally in 1836, the British passed the “Act for the Suppression of Thuggee and Dacoity (bandits).”
 William Sleeman was its first superintendent.
 Thousands of thugs were imprisoned, executed or expelled from British India.
 The campaign relied on captured Thugs, who became informants.
 These informants were offered protection on the condition that they told everything that they knew.
 They were also baited and ensnared in traps.